 That’s because writing direct-response sales letters is where the big money lies in our industry.

 Now, don’t get me wrong.
-That’s not to say you can’t make good money writing all other types of projects from white papers and case studies to video scripts and content pieces.
+That’s not to say you can’t make good money writing all other types of content projects from white papers and case studies to articles and video scripts.
 You can.

 It’s just that when you learn to write direct-response sales letters, you can charge huge fees up-front while also getting paid every time the client mails (or emails) your letter.

 Getting paid every time a client mails your letter is what makes writing direct-response letters special.

 And you only need to write that letter once to earn big money.
 That’s because clients often pay their copywriters a royalty on every letter they write.

 Those royalties can be anywhere from 2% to 5% on the sales your letter generates.
 For instance, let’s say you write a direct-response letter that brings in over $1 million for your client.

 You charge your client an up-front fee of $10,000 to write it.
 And since you also are getting paid a 5% royalty, you also earn an extra $50,000.